mveteanu/CodeAvenger/_posts/2016-12-20-Teach_programming_in_your_organization.md

-﻿---
-layout: post
-title: New Year’s Resolution: Teach programming in your organization
----

-New Year’s Resolution: Teach programming in your organization
+﻿New Year’s Resolution: Teach programming in your organization
 =============================================================

 As we are approaching New Year it is time to think of new resolutions that we’ll work on in 2017.
 I’m sure you already have by now a lot of ideas on your list.